 Julian is young.

-He does not lock up his own house (page 9) and cannot go home because it is "all shut up now" (page 19).
+He does not lock up his own house – a neighbour does it (page 9, chapter 1) – and cannot go home because it is "all shut up now" (page 19).
 Too young to have a key?

-More importantly, Julian was not old enough to
+More importantly, Julian was apparently not old enough to

 buy tobacco.
 The Five just paid for it, leaving Jeremiah to